JBedichek/CNN-Verilog/README.md

 # CNN-Verilog
-This repository contains Verilog files for an implementation of a modular convolutional neural network accerlator for FPGAs.
+This repository contains Verilog files for an implementation of a modular convolutional neural network accelerlator for FPGAs.